 Keep in mind that every classroom course also has an equivalent clinical setting where students learn by dealing with real patients.
 Clinical settings are nursing homes, rehab hospitals, acute care hospitals or patient homes.

-Depending on your school’s location, the clinical setting could be just a short walk from the college or university or it can be a two-hour drive away
+Depending on your school’s location, the clinical setting could be just a short walk from the college/university or it can be a two-hour drive away.

-One reason why RNs with a BSN degree is preferred than RNs with a AND is simply because they are more educated as they spend more time in school and have a broader education.
-Additional theory, research, general education courses (usually in liberal arts) and elective studies result in a more mature and educationally rounded registered nurse.
+One reason why RNs with a BSN degree is preferred more than RNs with a AND is simply because they are more educated as they spend more time in school and have a broader education.
+An additional theory, research, general education courses (usually in liberal arts) and elective studies result in a more mature and educationally rounded registered nurse.
 Students can expect to take such classes as political science and philosophy.
-Clinical rotations may be specialized and a thesis project that will require a significant amount of research.
+Clinical rotations may be specialized and a thesis project must be completed that will require a significant amount of research.

-Studies show a relationship in patient safety, quality of care and the death rate of hospitalized patients related to the number of BSN nurses.
-In other words, they found that death rates decreased when BSN nurses are working in the hospital.
-This is one reason that hospitals are trending toward hiring RNs with a bachelor degree.
+Studies show a relationship between patient safety, quality of care, the death rate of hospitalized patients and the number of BSN nurses.
+Meaning, they found that death rates decreased when BSN nurses are working in the hospital in greater number.
+This is one reason that hospitals are trending toward hiring RNs with a bachelor's degree.

-BSN programs include the content of associate degree and diploma programs, plus it adds social sciences, nursing research, leadership, management and the humanities which promotes professional development.
+BSN programs include the content of associate degree and diploma programs, plus it adds social sciences, nursing research, leadership, management and the humanities which promote professional development.

-BSN program require standardized exams such as the ACT/SAT as well as nursing entrance exams such as the TEAS/HESI.
-You will also be required to show proof of a high school and/or college GPA of 2.8/3.0 for most programs as well as pass required health assessments, criminal background check, writing proficiency, CPR certification and drug screening.
+BSN program requires standardized exams such as the ACT/SAT as well as nursing entrance exams such as the TEAS/HESI.
+You will also be required to show proof of a high school and/or college GPA (2.8-3.0 for most programs) as well as pass health assessment tests, criminal background check, writing proficiency, CPR certification, and drug screening.

-Some programs require you to have Certified Nursing Assistant Training or a Nursing License prior to enrollment.
+Some programs require you to have a Certified Nursing Assistant (CNA) Training or a Nursing License prior to enrollment.

 Clinical experience is offered at a range of healthcare facilities including hospital affiliated with the various programs.
 Clinical experience requires students to take part in a range of medical departments as well as learning the duties and responsibilities of surgical nursing and more particular nursing such as pediatrics, acute care nurses and emergency room nurses.

-The financial costs of the four year Traditional Bachelor of Science Nursing program tend to be the highest of all nursing programs.
-The costs for the program vary significantly on the basis of the type of institution offering the program and the amount of preparatory courses undertaken by the student beforehand.
+The financial costs of the four-year traditional Bachelor of Science Nursing program tend to be the highest of all nursing programs.
+The costs for the program vary significantly on the basis of the type of institution offering the program and the number of preparatory courses undertaken by the student beforehand.